Run-Time Monitoring of ERTMS/ETCS Control Flow by Process Mining: Methodology

 \subsubsection{Online Conformance Checking}

 Similarly to process discovery, conformance checking can also be performed through a variety of algorithms, such as footprint-based, token-based, and alignment-based algorithms \cite{aalst2022pmhb}.
 In this paper, we focus on alignment-based algorithms.
-These algorithms build alignments, which describe the path across the execution model that either matches or is the best approximation of the sequence of the partial trace.
-Using the approach in \cite{vitale2025cfad}, the alignments can be translated into tabular data $\mathcal{D}\in\mathbb{R}^{k\times m}$, where $m$ is the cardinality of the set $\mathcal{A}=\mathcal{A}_M\cup\mathcal{A}_\Sigma$, i.e., the set of the events contained in $M$ ($\mathcal{A}_M$) and present in $\Sigma$ ($\mathcal{A}_\Sigma$).
-In particular, any deviation associated with a particular transition is recorded into a cell within the row of the table associated with the partial trace diagnoses.
-We call this tuple of diagnosis $d_{\sigma} = \{d_1,\dots,d_{|\sigma|}\}$.
+These algorithms aim to build an alignment between a trace and the normative model by finding the path across it --- the model trace --- that either matches or is the best approximation of the trace.
+Using the approach in \cite{vitale2025cfad}, the mismatches between the $k$ actual traces and their corresponding model traces can be translated into ``conformance checking diagnoses", i.e., tabular data $\mathcal{D}\in\mathbb{N}^{k\times m}$, where $m$ is the cardinality of the set of activities $\mathcal{A}$.
+Each row of $\mathcal{D}$ represents the conformance checking diagnosis of a trace $\sigma$: $d_{\sigma} = \{d_1,\dots,d_{m}\}$, where $d_i$ is the number of misalignments associated with activity $a_i\in\mathcal{A}$.
 We aim to perform online conformance checking by employing a window-based approach \cite{burattin2020streamingpdcc}, i.e., once a certain number of run-time events are collected from the system, these compose the partial trace and a partial alignment is computed.
+The partial trace is enlarged incrementally as more windows of activities are collected.